Grave of Stonewall Jackson's Arm

-Most of Civil War superstar Thomas Jonathan “Stonewall” Jackson was buried in a Lexington, Virginia, cemetery that now bears his name, but he was so famous at the time of his death that his amputated left arm was spirited away to its own separate grave.
+Most of the Confederate general Thomas Jonathan “Stonewall” Jackson was buried in a Lexington, Virginia, cemetery that now bears his name, but he was so famous at the time of his death that his amputated left arm was spirited away to its own separate grave.

 It was just after dark on May 2, 1863.
 Jackson had just launched a devastating attack against Union forces at Chancellorsville.
 Returning to his own lines with several staff officers, Jackson, ever the aggressive soldier, decided to conduct reconnaissance in the area.
 As he and his staff rode through the woods near Confederate lines, a North Carolina regiment, unable to see who was riding up on them, opened fire.
 Jackson was struck by three bullets, two of them shattering his left arm.
 The general was evacuated from the area and given medical treatment, but the arm couldn’t be saved and was amputated.
 Pneumonia set in, and on May 10, 1863, the South lost its most effective tactician.
 While Jackson’s body would travel to Lexington, where he had taught before the war, his severed arm would receive its own burial.